Pakistani textbooks controversies: The undermining of democratic values and of constitutionalism

-Textbooks of Religious Education
+Textbooks of religious education

-In Pakistan, since the 1980's Islamiyat (Islam) is a compulsory subject at every educational level.
+In Pakistan, since the 1980s Islamiyat (Islam) is a compulsory subject at every educational level.
 Since 2018 the Punjab province of Pakistan provided for Nazrah Quran (recitation of the Arabic text) to be an active part of the curriculum in classes I to V as well as the reading translation of the Quran in classes VI-XII to be made mandatory, as per the Punjab Compulsory Teaching of the Holy Quran Act 2018.

 In Punjab, a board representing the Islamic clergy, known as the Muttahida Ulema Board held the right to censor any educational content.
-This curriculum & textbook board proposed & passed an (Amendment) bill, unanimously in 2020 providing them with additional rights to adhere to the pre-screening of any Islamic-related content within all Pakistani textbooks, to include those of: Islamiyat, Pakistan Studies, History & Urdu Literature.
+This curriculum and textbook board proposed and passed an (Amendment) bill, unanimously in 2020 providing them with additional rights to adhere to the pre-screening of any Islamic-related content within all Pakistani textbooks, to include those of: Islamiyat, Pakistan studies, history and Urdu literature.
 In June 2020, another Governor's decree passed of Quranic examination be mandatory before receiving any acquired completion of a university degree.
-According to Baela Raza Jamil, in June of 2020 the legislative changes in the Punjab province of Pakistan, would compromise any education if based on freedom of inquiry & critical thinking in the nation Pakistan.
-Huma Yusuf expressed surprise over the obvious misplaced priorities among the Pakistani education, wherein right-wing-washing of the educational content was being prioritized over an overall accurate education in the sciences, technology, engineering, mathematics & critical thinking.
+According to Baela Raza Jamil, in June 2020 the legislative changes in the Punjab province of Pakistan, would compromise any education if based on freedom of inquiry and critical thinking in the nation, Pakistan.
+Huma Yusuf expressed surprise over the obvious misplaced priorities among the Pakistani education, wherein right-wing-washing of the educational content was being prioritized over an overall accurate education in the sciences, technology, engineering, mathematics and critical thinking.

 A voluntary body of educators, known as Working Group on Inclusive Education (WGIE), expressed their serious reservations about the legislative measures there in the Punjab Pakistan province to be compromising diversity & any religious freedoms as well.